TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 As usual we denote the columns of the $m \times n$ matrix $A$ by  $\vect{a}_1, \ldots, \vect{a}_n$.

-From the section about orthogonal projections, we know that the orthogonal projection of $\vect{b}$ onto the column space of $A$ exists and is unique. (cf. {prf:ref}`Thm:Ortho:OrthoDecomp`.)
+From the section about orthogonal projections, we know that the orthogonal projection of $\vect{b}$ onto the column space of $A$ exists and is unique. (cf. {prf:ref}`Thm:OrthoBase:OrthoDecomp`.)
 This projection will be a vector of the form

 $$
    c_1\vect{a}_1 + \ldots + c_n\vect{a}_n